mattvenn/aerial-photography/docs/payload_manual.md

 # Payload Manual

+## Pre-flight check

+* Check that the system starts up as expected (see Startup section below)

 ## Hydrogen Filling

 Fill the small balloon with enough hydrogen to blow it up fully.
 Low pressure results in unreliable performance.